Akademicki-Klub-Lotniczy/Uav-Medical-Challenge-2020/README.md

 ### Tests/TDD
 I would like to run code in Test Driven Development way.
-Your job is to at first write tests for your changes, check it with command below and then write your code.\
+Your job is to at first write tests for your changes, check it with command below and then write your code.
-Code without tests will not be merged!!!\
+Code without tests will not be merged!!!
-Our CI agent (Travis) runs tests with "test_" in the name of .py file So to check if your changes pass Travis run:\
+Our CI agent (Travis) runs tests with "test_" in the name of .py file So to check if your changes pass Travis run:
 `pytest -k "test_" && flake8`

-### Merging\
+### Merging
 If you think that your changes are ready to merge, run tests ;) and create a pull request.
 Code will be merged after review from two different persons.

-That's all for today ;)

-Stay tuned :DDD

 ## Transmission